-1.2.
+2.2.
 Translator entry points

-ems_translator_info Supplies basic info about individual translators.
-Is called once for each translator on start up and at other times when specific items (like the icon) are needed for an individual translator. (optional)

-item, before the actual translation is attempted.

-ems_queued_properties For Q4-transmission translators, this allows user-defined properties to be set on a per-message basis.
+ems_translator_info Supplies basic information about individual translators.
+Is called once for each translator on start up and at other times when specific items (like the icon) are needed for an individual translator.
+(Optional) ems_can_translate Called to check whether a translation can be performed on a particular item, before the actual translation is attempted. ems_translate_file Called to actually perform the translation. ems_queued_properties For Q4-transmission translators, this allows user-defined properties to be set on a per-message basis.
 This function is called when the user clicks the translator icon while composing a message.
 (Optional)

-1.3.
+2.3.
 Attacher entry points

 ems_attacher_info Called once on startup.
-This will add items to the Message-> ems_attacher_hook When the Message->Attachments sub-menu item is called, this hook will be called to allow a file to be attached to a message.
+This will add items to the Message-> Attachments sub-menu (Optional) ems_attacher_hook When the Message->Attachments sub-menu item is called, this hook will be called to allow a file to be attached to a message.